-ABC Construction Company c/o Insurance Agent Re: Compliance with Insurance Requirements The documents you have submitted in compliance with contract are being returned to you for the following reasons: \[\begin{align} \text{Need original (or certified copy) of (certificate) / (endorsement) / (policy)} \] □ Need original signature□ Additional insured incorrect, should read: □ Description of (operation) / (location) incorrect □ Insufficient limits □ (Deductible) / (SIR) not approved □ Wrong coverages, i.e., □ Wrong forms, i.e., □ Insurer does not meet minimum requirements □ Policy has expired or is about to expire □ Required waiver of subrogation not included □ Prime the subrogation of the prime that the properties of the prime that the prime that □ Primary language required such as ISO CG 20 01 04 13□ Other information: Please make the necessary changes and return the correct documentation to me.
-No order t proceed will be issued until the correct forms have been submitted.
+ABC Construction Company c/o Insurance Agent Re: Compliance with Insurance Requirements The documents you have submitted in compliance with contract are being returned to you for the following reasons: Need original (or certified copy) of (certificate) / (endorsement) / (policy) □ Need original signature □ Additional insured incorrect, should read: □ Description of (operation) / (location) incorrect ☐ Insufficient limits ☐ (Deductible) / (SIR) not approved ☐ Wrong coverages, i.e., ☐ Insurer does not meet minimum requirements ☐ Policy has expired or is about to expire ☐ Required waiver of subrogation not included ☐ Primary language required such as ISO CG 20 01 04 13 Other information: Please make the necessary changes and return the correct documentation to me.
+No order to proceed will be issued until the correct forms have been submitted.
 Sincerely, Entity of XYZ